kobecode24/spring/README.md

 ### Deployment

-- Deploy the WAR file to your application server (e.g., Tomcat, WildFly)
+- Deploy the WAR file to your application server (for example, Tomcat, WildFly)
 - Access the application at: `http://localhost:8080/`

 ## Features

 - Create new users with validation
-- View list of all users
+- View a list of all users
 - Edit existing users
 - Delete users